membraneframework-labs/sebex/README.md

 sebex release proceed
 ```

 for each phase of the plan.
+During the release, follow the instructions provided by sebex.

 ### Elixir